Research and teaching centre

 The WAO Project

-The WAO project aims to improve the understanding of the hydrological functioning of the Saq aquifer in the Al Ula region (Saudi Arabia) in order to move towards a sustainable management of this essential resource for the socio-economic and agricultural development of this oasis.
+The WAO project aims to improve understanding of the hydrological functioning of the Saq aquifer in the Al Ula region (Saudi Arabia) in order to move towards sustainable management of this essential resource for the socio-economic and agricultural development of this oasis.

-The WAO project is part of the OASIS programme funded by AFALULA (French Agency for the Development of Al-Ula) through its cooperation with Saudi Arabia and the Royal Commission for Al-Ula (RCU).
-This research and development programme aims to study the Al-Ula oasis, which is home to the archaeological site of Madâin Sâlih, better known by its ancient name of Hegra, a major site of the Nabataean civilisation located in the north-west of Saudi Arabia, and the first Saudi site to be inscribed on the UNESCO World Heritage List.
+The WAO project is part of the OASIS programme funded by the AFALULA agency (Agence Française de Développement d'Al-Ula) through its cooperation with Saudi Arabia and the Royal Commission for Al-Ula (RCU).
+The aim of this research and development programme is to study the Al-Ula oasis, which is home to the archaeological site of Madâin Sâlih, better known by its ancient name of Hégra, a major site of Nabataean civilisation in north-west Saudi Arabia, and the first Saudi site to be listed as a UNESCO World Heritage Site.

 To this end, the project proposes to :